franipendus/RoundTripBlog/content/team_posts/deliverable3.md

 - main_df.csv → full data set of all quarterly flight, hotel, and GDP data we collected for every combination of the four countries (sourced)
 - Countries → sourced
 - Airports → sourced
+- Travelers → generated
 - Airlines → generated
-- employees → generated
-- customers → generated
-- inventory_transaction_types → generated
-- inventory_transactions → generated
-- invoices → generated
-- order details → generated
-- order_details_status → generated
-- orders → generated
+- Flights → generated
-- orders_status → generated
+- Trips → generated
-- orders_tax_status → generated
+- flightBookings → generated
-- privileges → generated
+- dealAdministrators → generated
-- products → generated
+- hotels → sourced
-- purchase_order_details → generated
+- hotelBookings → generated
-- purchase_order_status → generated
+- favHotels → generated
-- purchase_orders → generated
+- dealInfo → generated
-- sales_reports → generated
+- dealImpressions → generated
-- shippers → generated
+- advertisers → generated
-- strings → generated
+- adInfo → generated
-- suppliers → generated
+- adImpressions → generated

 We will create two machine learning models that will be able to predict information for the users: